 Boston Lykeion Ellinidon & Maliotis Cultural Center Greek Music Education Program

-The goal of the Boston Lykeion Ellinidon and Maliotis Cultural Center Greek Music Education Program is to increase knowledge of and appreciation for traditional Greek music.
-Our unique approach offers both educational presentations about the music, and the opportunity to participate in it by playing and singing.
+The goal of the Boston Lykeion Ellinidon and Maliotis Cultural Center Greek Music Education Program was to increase knowledge of and appreciation for traditional Greek music.
+Our unique approach offered both educational presentations about the music, and the opportunity to participate in it by playing and singing.